- Oct 30: Errand, the young urban fantasy adventure, has been translated into Dutch.

 Like many hobbyist programmers of my age I started out in GW Basic, moving on to QuickBasic before I discovered more versatile languages like Turbo Pascal and C++.
 This is a collection of small games I made, or changed heavily, in Basic.
 Interpreter included.

 In the past I amused myself by opening game data files in a hex editor and trying to change the level layout, eventually writing several Editors to assist me.
 While my remix of Maniac Mansion and several dozen extra levels for Lode Runner were lost in a hard drive crash, I still have a number of editors available, listed on the right.
+My collection of Boulder Dash levels unfortunately never made it off the C64, but eventually led to the creation of SubTerra.

 A friend and I experimented in high-quality PC-speaker music, creating the semblance of chords by rapidly alternating tones - a technique only rarely found in professional games.
 It contains over a dozen melodies, both from classic and modern composers, and a few own creations.
 While it cannot match any decent sound card, for the PC speaker this is very good.